prasanjit101/whishpy/memory_bank/activeContext.md

 **Recent Changes:**

+* Added provider selection (OpenAI or Groq) for API key configuration
 * Updated transcription method to use Groq Whisper
 * Removed outdated setup guide
 * Enhanced audio recording and transcription features with: